Differences Between Hadoop vs Teradata

 Schema:

-A well-defined schema is required before loading the data into Teradata whereas there is no such concern in Hadoop.
+A well-defined schema is required before loading the data into Teradata, whereas there is no such concern in Hadoop.

-Comparison Table Between Hadoop and Teradata
+Comparison Table Between Hadoop vs Teradata

 Basis of Comparison | Teradata | Hadoop |